jhighman/signr/docs/developer-guide.md

 - CSRF protection using Flask-WTF
 - Input validation on both client and server sides
 - Secure file naming conventions

+### Internationalization (i18n)

+The system supports multiple languages through Flask-Babel:

+#### Backend Configuration
+- Flask-Babel is configured in app.py
+- Locale selector function determines the user's preferred language from:
+  - URL parameters (e.g., ?lang=es)
+  - Session storage
+  - Browser's Accept-Language header
+- Supported languages: English (en), Spanish (es), French (fr), Italian (it)

+#### Translation Files
+- Translation files are stored in the `translations` directory
+- Each language has its own subdirectory (e.g., `translations/es/LC_MESSAGES/`)
+- Messages are extracted from templates and Python files using Babel
+- Translation files follow the gettext PO format

+#### Template Integration
+- Templates use the `_()` function to mark translatable strings
+- Example: `{{ _('Personal Information') }}`
+- Complex phrases are broken down into smaller translatable units

+#### JavaScript Integration
+- JavaScript translations are provided via the `/translations/<lang>` API endpoint
+- The frontend fetches translations based on the current language
+- Client-side strings are translated using a helper function

+#### Adding a New Language
+1. Create a new language file: `pybabel init -i translations/messages.pot -d translations -l <language_code>`
+2. Add translations to the .po file
+3. Compile translations: `pybabel compile -d translations`
+4. Add the language to the language selector in form.html
+5. Add translations for JavaScript strings in app.py

+### Degree Verification

+The system includes optional degree verification functionality:

+#### Configuration
+- Degree verification is enabled by passing `degreeRequired=true` in the URL
+- When enabled, an additional step is shown in the form

+#### Form Fields
+- School Name
+- Degree Level (Associate, Bachelor's, Master's, Doctorate, etc.)
+- Degree Title
+- Major
+- Award Year

+#### Implementation
+- The degree verification step is conditionally shown based on the `degree_required` parameter
+- Form navigation adapts to include or skip this step
+- PDF generation includes a dedicated section for degree information when present

 ## Extending the System